A Geometric flow towards hamiltonian stationary submanifolds: Introduction

 The flow \eqref{flow0} is degenerate parabolic but not strictly parabolic.
 Our proof of existence and uniqueness involves constructing global solutions (locally in time) using Weinstein's Lagrangian neighbourhood theorem, which results in a nice fourth order parabolic \textit{scalar} equation.
 This equation has a good structure, satisfying conditions required in \cite{MM} so we can conclude uniqueness and existence within a given Lagrangian neighbourhood.
 We then argue that the flows described by solutions to the scalar fourth order equations are in correspondence with the normal flows of the form (\ref{flow0}) leading to uniqueness and extendability provided the flow remains smooth.

 After proving existence and uniqueness using Weinstein neighborhoods, we turn to local Darboux charts to prove higher regularity from second fundamental form bounds.
 It's not immediately clear how to extract regularity from arbitrary Weinstein neighbourhoods as the submanifolds move, but using a description of Darboux charts in \cite{JLS} we can fix a finite set of charts and perform the regularity theory in these charts.
 Unlike mean curvature flow, there is no maximum principle for fourth order equations.
 We deliver a regularity theory using Sobolev spaces.
+Smoczyk \cite{Smoczyk99} has shown the basic fact that mean curvature flow preserves the Lagrangian property in a K\"ahler-Einstein manifold, by a maximum principle argument, while our flow achieves this by evolving within a Hamiltonian class in an almost K\"ahler manifold.